CSE512-14W/fp-c1-bragg/README.md

 Commentary on development process:

 As always, much time was spent wrestling with and trying to debug javascript and d3 behavior.

+We originally began by providing as input to d3 a fixed-depth tree.
+However, we soon saw that such a strategy was quite unscalable since the file for even a depth 5 tree was over 100 MBs.
+We then converted to dynamically loading data as requested by the user by expressing the MDP as a graph.